leenslf/davis-underwater-deblur/README.md

 ---

-## Enhancement Pipeline Summary
+## Edge Reconstruction Pipeline Summary

 After preprocessing, we enhance the RGB frames using a two-stage approach:

 1. **Frame Fusion**: Combine three consecutive RGB frames (`t-1`, `t`, `t+1`) using either fixed or adaptive weighting based on the event map.
-2. **Event-Guided Edge Injection**: Compute a Laplacian edge map and selectively inject it into regions with high event activity.
+2. **Event-Guided Edge Injection**: Compute a Laplacian edge map and selectively inject it into regions with high event activity to recover sharp edges.

 ---